aquasecurity/trivy-operator/docs/configuration-auditing/index.md

 Operator continuously checks images, workloads, and Kubernetes infrastructure components against common configurations security standards and generates detailed assessment reports, which are then stored in the default Kubernetes database.

-Kubernetes applications and other core configuration objects, such as Ingress, NetworkPolicy, ResourceQuota, RBAC resources, are evaluated against [Built-in Policies].
-The results of all these scans are stored as [ConfigAuditReport], and [ClusterConfigAuditReport] resources, which could be further aggregated into a [ClusterComplianceReport] such as [NSA, CISA Kubernetes Hardening Guidance].
+Kubernetes applications and other core configuration objects, such as Ingress, NetworkPolicy and ResourceQuota resources, are evaluated against [Built-in Policies].
 Additionally, application and infrastructure owners can integrate these reports into incident response workflows for active remediation.

 [Built-in Policies]: ./built-in-policies.md
-[ConfigAuditReport]: ./../crds/configaudit-report.md